 Elston said that the documents also refer to a suicide note found on her body, which suggested that she found it ironic that suicide prevention training had taught her how to commit suicide.
 He filed another FOIA request for a copy of the actual note.
 It did not emerge.

-In other words: like the press and the public, even the parents had been kept in the dark.
-(Someone has posted a song tribute at YouTube, "The Ballad of Alyssa Peterson.")
+In other words: Like the press and the public, even the parents had been kept in the dark.

-Kayla Williams, an Army sergeant who served with Alyssa, told me that she talked to her about her problems (including questioning her religious faith) shortly before she killed herself.
+Kayla Williams, an Army sergeant who served with Alyssa, told me me that she talked to her about her problems shortly before she killed herself.
 Williams also was forced to take part in torture interrogations, where she saw detainees punched.
 Another favorite technique: strip the prisoners and then remove their blindfolds so that the first thing they saw was Kayla Williams.
-(Here's the sad story of another soldier who revealed in his suicide note that he'd been forced to commit war crimes.)

 She also opted out, but survived, and is haunted years later.
 She wrote a book about her experience in the military, Love My Rifle More Than You.

-When I wrote a piece about Peterson a few years ago, her brother, Spencer Peterson, left a comment:
+When I wrote a piece about Peterson last year, her brother, Spencer Peterson, left a comment: